Mantua (pronounced Man-chew-ah) Metal Products was a metalworks business

 immediately began experimenting with a motor for HO scale engines.
 It would be some time before an actual product

-Sales of Midget motors to the 'OO' scale model railroad market continued to grow
+Sales of Midget motors to the 'OO' scale model railroad market continued to grow and Tyler and Thomas

-directed more effort towards products for this market.
-In 1933, Increased business prompted a move from
+Mantua electric motors.
+In 1933, increased business prompted a move from

 the town of Mantua to a new, small shop the partners built in Woodbury Heights.
 By 1935, when Mantua's